- Your personal data – what is it?

 - Sharing your personal data

-Your data will not be shared outside of the Methodist Church, except where required to do so by law, or with trusted third parties where necessary to communicate with our members, office holders and volunteers (such as mailing companies for postal communications or through small email campaigns or newsletters), and only once satisfied that any such use of data will accord with this policy.
+Your data will not be shared outside of the Methodist Church, except where required to do so by law, or with trusted third parties where necessary to communicate with our members, office holders and volunteers (such as mailing companies for postal communications, the App support company for 3Generate APP data or through small email campaigns or newsletters), and only once satisfied that any such use of data will accord with this policy.
 Explicit, informed consent will be sought from individuals whenever and wherever required in accordance with data protection legislation.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the data we process.
 Users of our web-based applications are responsible for keeping passwords confidential.
 We will only ask users for passwords for IT support purposes.